berzerk0/BEWGor/README.md

 ## What are “likely” passwords for a given subject?

 When it comes to generating passwords, humanity, on average, has not demonstrated too much creativity.
-The most common password is *123456* and the 2nd most common is “*password*.
+The most common password is *123456* and the 2nd most common is *password*.
 My first project, __[Probable-Wordlists](https://github.com/berzerk0/Probable-Wordlists)__ explores this in depth.
 It contains billions of the world’s most common passwords - in order of how common they are.